bzozoo/BookBlock/README.md

 nextEl : '',
 // if we want to specify a selector that triggers the prev() function prevEl : '',
+// if we want to specify a selector to go to first
+firstEl: "",
+// if we want to specify a selector to go to last
+lastEl: "",
 // autoplay.
 If true it overwrites the circular option to true autoplay : false,
 // time (ms) between page switch, if autoplay is true